-The DREMS command is initiated by driving the CS# pin low and shifting the DREMS command code "92h" followed by two dummy bytes, one address byte (A7~A0).
+The DREMS command is initiated by driving the CS# pin low and shifting the DREMS command code "92h" followed by two dummy bytes, one address byte (A7~A0) and one byte of 'Continuous Read Mode' Bits.
 After which, the Manufacturer ID for ZETTA (BAh) and the Device ID are shifted out on the falling edge of SCLK with the most significant bit (MSB) first.
 If the one-byte address is initially set to 01h, then the device ID will be read first and followed by the Manufacturer ID.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The DREMS command is completed by driving CS# high.

-Figure-34.
+Figure-33.
 Dual I/O Read Electronic Manufacturer ID & Device ID Sequence Diagram